-Fruits and Vegetables: Try to source Organic when possible
+Try to source in season and organic when possible

 Fruits and vegetables provide so many vitamins and minerals as well as phytonutrients and antioxidants.
 Its best to try to source local and in season produce, as this will ensure more nutrient density as well as a much better flavor profile!
 Local is also better for the environment because it doesn’t have to be transported as far.
 If you are trying to budget and don’t want to buy everything organic, start with the EWG’s dirty dozen list, as these are the most sprayed conventional items.